sorukumar/blog/_posts/draft-2024-04-08-How-much-Data-Driven-You-should-be.md

 # How much Data Driven you should be

-I like to say that if you dont
+I like to say that if you dont come for data background you should try to be data driven to the point you are uncomfotable, then a little bit more if you come from data background,

 # Files